7 Reasons to Visit the Hamamatsu Museum of Musical Instruments

 2. Dazzling Collections of Musical Instruments From All Cultures

-Vibrant splashes of color greet visitors immediately after the entrance to the exhibits, with several gorgeous Indonesian Gamelans on centerpiece display.
-As you move through the thematic sections, you are sure to be dazzled by other ethnic instruments featured too, some of which you probably would not have heard of before.
+Vibrant splashes of color greet visitors immediately after the entrance to the exhibits, with several gorgeous and elaborate Indonesian Gamelans on centerpiece display.
+As you move through the thematic sections, you are sure to be dazzled by the other ethnic instruments featured too, some of which you probably would not have heard of before.
 In fact, the most exotic displays do not even resemble music instruments at all.
 And yet, they have entertained generations of people and tribes.
 Their musical heritages also continue to be cherished today.

 3. English Names of Instruments Are Displayed